chrybrk/Practice-End-Semester/national_movement.md

 Madras Regional Swarajya Party.

+# Names are here, and they are not Important.
 The establishment of Madras Regional Swarajya Party took place in 1923.
 It was headed by S.
 Srinivasa Iyengar and S. Satyamurti.
 It was considered the only biggest party during the elections of the Assembly between 1926 and 1934 but denied forming the regional government.
 Decline of Swaraj Party